 - Impaired coordination; decreased muscle strength, control, and mass

-- Verbalize understanding of individual situation, treatment regimen, and safety measures.
+- Client will verbalize understanding of the individual situation, treatment regimen, and safety measures.

-- Maintain position of function as evidenced by absence of contractures.
+- Client will maintain a position of function as evidenced by the absence of contractures.

-- Demonstrate techniques/behaviors that enable resumption of activities.
+- Client will demonstrate techniques/behaviors that enable resumption of activities.

 |Measure circumference periodically||Measurement is done to estimate shrinkage to ensure proper fit of sock and prosthesis.|